on3snowysnowman/Tundra/README.md

 ## Introduction

-**TUNDRA** is a 2D game/data interaction engine designed to be lightweight and minimal in external dependencies.
+**TUNDRA** is a 2D game/data interaction engine designed to be lightweight and minimal in external dependencies, the goal to be entirely hand written.
 It is a passion project intended as a learning platform for writing clean and efficient code.

 The engine is written in a restricted subset of C++, adhering to a C-style coding discipline.
 It avoids classes, exceptions, RTTI, and the C++ standard